MFR6340/theenglishextension.org/resources/supplemental resources.md

 <img src="https://i.imgur.com/Zxuz7N8.png" width="25%" />

 Parents, if you have no other reference book on your shelf about reading, this is the one you must have.
-This book, now in it's 8th edition, has now    (Lexile Level unavailable)
+This book, now in it's 8th edition, has been read by millions.
+It should be read by everyone.
+The book contains both research an anecdotes on the importance of literacy develop, reading aloud and strategies to use.
+I   (Lexile Level unavailable)

 <a href="https://www.bookdepository.com/Impossible-Climb-Young-Readers-Adaptation-Mark-Synnott/9780593203934?ref=grid-view&qid=1674577500528&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1061902668" rel="nofollow">Buy on Orell Füssli</a>